 Suspension of parking

 Permission can be given by the Department for disc-parking to be suspended, in which case warning signs are put out and parking is not allowed between the signs for the duration of time specified on the signs.

 Parking is only suspended if absolutely necessary, for reasons such as to allow work to be carried out on that road, to allow removal lorries to park, or to allow skips.

 Requests to suspend parking must be made to the Department before 10am on the day before the suspension is required to be effective; or if it is in a 23-hour parking zone then the request must be made to the Department before 10am two days prior to the suspension.

-Document downloadsSuspended Parking app form Suspended Parking app form Map of Motorcycle Parking Bays in St Peter Port Motorcycle parking in Town
+Document downloadsSuspended Parking application form Application for parking suspended Map of Motorcycle Parking Bays in St Peter Port Motorcycle parking in Town

 Traffic and Transport Services UnitP.O.
 Box 145, Bulwer Avenue, St Sampsons, Guernsey, GY1 3HY, Channel Islands